-- Dust emissions during construction can give rise to increased dust deposition and elevated airborne particulate matter (PM10) concentrations.
-The potential effects that arise from these impacts are: - soiling of cars, windows, painted surfaces etc. by deposited dust; - damage to vegetation from deposited dust; - damage to crops or commercial operations from deposited dust; and - health effects from exposure to PM10. - Dust levels and, more importantly, particle concentrations decline rapidly moving away from the source due to dispersion and dilution. - The effects of construction may be experienced at different locations during the construction process, depending on the areas under construction at any one time and the distance to likely receptors.
-As a result of the changing nature and location of the construction activity, an estimate of the 'total' construction emissions is not possible.

-The potential for dust emissions depends on meteorological conditions; particularly whether the ground is damp.
-The risk of an impact will also depend on whether the source is upwind of a receptor at the time of the emission (Table 18.1).
+- 33.5.2 Dust emissions during construction could give rise to increased dust deposition and elevated airborne particulate matter (PM10) concentrations.
+The potential effects that arise from these impacts are: - soiling of cars, windows, painted surfaces etc. by deposited dust; - damage to vegetation from deposited dust; - damage to crops or commercial operations from deposited dust; and - health effects from exposure to PM10. - 33.5.3 Dust levels and, more importantly, particle concentrations decline rapidly moving away from the source due to dispersion and dilution. - 33.5.4 The effects of construction may be experienced at different locations during the construction process, depending on the areas under construction at any one time and the distance to likely receptors.
+As a result of the changing nature and location of the construction activity, an estimate of the 'total' construction emissions is not possible. - 33.5.5 The potential for dust emissions depends on meteorological conditions; in particular whether the ground is damp.
+The risk of an impact would also depend on whether the source were upwind of a receptor at the time of the emission (Table 33.1).